Light Bulb Moments on Tap

 By Tom Evans | Updated July 21, 2018

 There are several states of being that stop light bulb moments in their tracks.
 I say 'states of being' as they are not limited to our state of mind.
-Light bulb moments are whole body phenomena as I will explain in the next article in this series.
+Light bulb moments are whole body phenomena as I will explain in The Anatomy of a Light Bulb Moment.

 This diagram shows the main sources of blockages and also the area in our bodies in which they are mainly sited.
 Note that there is not only a fair bit of overlap between these sites but also a huge amount of cross-communication too.